Hasheditz/Leetcode-CSES-GFG-Codeforces-Coding-Solutions/LeetCode 2024/May/delete-node-in-a-linked-list.md

 If you have a better solution or any queries/discussions related to the Problem of the Day solution, please visit our discussion section.
 We welcome your input and aim to foster a collaborative learning environment.

-If you find this solution helpful, consider supporting us by giving a ⭐ star to the[repository](https://github.com/Hasheditz/leetcode-solutions).
+If you find this solution helpful, consider supporting us by giving a ⭐ star to the [repository](https://github.com/Hasheditz/leetcode-solutions).

 **Total number of repository visitors:**